CEO, Michael G. Branson

 Our first reverse mortgage loan was for my own mother.

 Since then, we have closed thousands of reverse mortgage loans for senior borrowers.
-We have been “caught” doing the right thing by our staff on multiple occasions and we believe this sets the tone for how they treat people.
+We have been “caught” doing the right thing by our staff on multiple occasions, and we believe this sets the tone for how they treat people.

 The sense of accomplishment our staff gets when they can be a part of this cannot be measured by their paycheck alone.
-Maybe that is why except for a few salespeople, we have literally 0 turnover of staff.
+That may be why, except for a few salespeople, we have literally 0 turnover of staff.

-Mike has specialized in and continues to write about reverse mortgages for over 16 years and is the CEO and owner of All Reverse Mortgage, Inc. He been interviewed for publications such as Forbes, Kiplinger Retirement Report, HowsingWire, Reverse Mortgage Daily, LA Times, and others for his work with reverse mortgages and his part in bringing the first fixed rate jumbo reverse mortgage (The Gold Reverse) to the market in 2007/2008.
-All Reverse Mortgage, Inc. headquarters is located in Orange, California.
+Mike has specialized in and continues to write about reverse mortgages for over 19 years and is the CEO and owner of All Reverse Mortgage, Inc. He has been interviewed for publications such as NRMLA, Forbes, Kiplinger, HousingWire, Reverse Mortgage Daily, LA Times, Yahoo Finance, Realtor.com, and others for his work with reverse mortgages and his part in bringing the first fixed rate jumbo reverse mortgage (The Gold Reverse) to the market in 2007/2008.